The security situation in Sweden

 Sweden’s presence in the Arctic

-Seven of the eight Arctic countries are NATO members, with Russia being the eighth.
+Seven of the eight Arctic nations are NATO members, with Russia being the eighth.

 Sweden and NATO

-Sweden is a member of the North Atlantic Treaty Organization (NATO) defence alliance.
-Sweden applied for membership in light of the changed security situation following Russia's invasion of Ukraine.
-The Swedish Government believes that a membership of NATO is the best way to safeguard the country's security.
+Sweden is a member of the North Atlantic Treaty Organisation (NATO).
+Sweden applied for membership in light of the changed security situation following Russia’s invasion of Ukraine.
+The Government believes that Swedish membership of NATO is the best way to safeguard Sweden’s security.

 Terrorist threat